kloimhardt/clj-tiles/README.md

 ## A kind note on types

-Go to https://kloimhardt.github.io/cljtiles.html?page=freeparticle in your browser (Safari does not work).
+Go to https://kloimhardt.github.io/cljtiles.html?page=freeparticle in your browser.

 Try out some workspaces (there are currently 68 grouped into 9 chapters).
 You can inspect the blocks by right clicking on them.
 The type of the according data is displayed as the program is running.